 kaidez 2015 site redesign

-image for 'kaidez 2015 site redesign' post
+image for the 'kaidez 2015 site redesign' post

 Not only did my blog need a redesign, but it was also powered by Jekyll and I wanted to power it with WordPress…again.
 So over the course of six months, I redesigned it during my very limited downtime.